missionpinball/mpf-docs/docs/start/quickstart.md

 1. In the Godot Editor, go to *Project Settings > Plugins* and check the Enable box for **Godot MC**.
 (Godot will show lots of errors during this step and the next, ignore them).

-1. In the Godot Editor *Project Settings > Autoload* select the folder to add a new Autoload and choose the file *addons/mpf-gmc/mpd_gmc.gd*.
+1. In the Godot Editor *Project Settings > Globals* select the folder to add a new Autoload and choose the file *addons/mpf-gmc/mpd_gmc.gd*.
 Set the Node name to `MPF` (all caps) and press Add.

 1. Save your Godot project and then in the editor menu select *Project > Reload Current Project*.